A Path Worth Maintaining

 Wow, ok.

-I felt myself nodding, more to myself than to him.
-After taking a deep breath, I looked up just as he started to speak.
+After taking a deep breath, I’d looked up just as he’d started to speak.
 “Maybe we keep an eye on things and come back to it in the spring?”

-The difference always makes me think of a winter camping trip I went on in 2013.
-We were backcountry skiing in Wyoming’s Absaroka mountains, dragging sleds of camping gear behind us from hip harnesses.
-We’d mostly planned on building snowshelters to sleep in, but we brought tents as backups.
-Snow’s actually a great insulator, anyway.
-But the thing about that trip was that it didn’t get above 0°F for the entirety of an almost three-week adventure.
-It snowed non-stop and the wind whipped throughout.
-Also, I’d learn the hard way that I’d brought the wrong sleeping bag... one meant for much warmer weather.
+The difference between those things always makes me think of a winter camping trip I went on in 2013.
+We were backcountry skiing in Wyoming’s Absaroka mountains and it never got above 0°F for the entirety of our almost three-week adventure.
+I’d learned the hard way that I’d brought the wrong sleeping bag... one meant for much warmer weather.

-I remember one night, I’d been wearing almost every piece of dry clothing I had, plus a buff and a beanie, but I still woke up with full-body shakes.
+I remember one night, I’d been wearing almost every piece of dry clothing I had, plus a buff and a beanie, but I’d still woken up with full-body shakes.
 Trying desperately to will myself back to sleep, I’d keep rolling over—you know, like you do when pretending you don’t have to get up to pee but you really, really, really do.

-Eventually, I clicked on my headlamp and begrudgingly pulled on my shells and jacket.
+Eventually, I’d clicked on my headlamp and begrudgingly pulled on my shells and jacket.
 After forcing my feet into frozen boots, I’d crawled out of the snow ramp of our quigloo and shimmied on my stomach through the frozen snowbank above.
-I was shocked to find it wasn’t snowing.
-And in the middle of the night, still shivering, I did jumping-jacks under the wind-whipped stars to warm up.
-My breath instantly froze against my eyelashes in the negative temperatures, but it worked.
+I’d been shocked to find it wasn’t snowing.
+And in the middle of the night, still shivering, I’d started doing jumping-jacks under the wind-whipped stars to warm up.
+My breath instantly froze against my eyelashes in the negative temperatures, but it’d worked.

 onward.